 Finding Your True Self

-I discussed how to find your true self in my earlier post Finding Your True Self, and I gave two practical examples in its companion posts A Meditation to Find Your True Self and A Visualisation to Find Your True Self.
-In this later post, I will expand some more on the process, but I urge you to also book a free Guidance Session with me to learn more and ask questions, and you can work with me on the integration process should you choose.
+I previously explored how to find your true self in my post Finding Your True Self, and I gave two practical examples in its companion posts A Meditation to Find Your True Self and A Visualisation to Find Your True Self.
+In this post, I expand on the process and invite you to book a personalised Guidance Session, in which we can explore your unique journey and work together on your integration process.

-The simplest and most direct way of finding your true self that I have found is through mindfulnessĀ andĀ meditation.
-Mindfulness helps you to find your true self by enabling you to come off autopilot, break out of your reactive conditioning, and build a metacognitive state in which to experience your multidimensional being with full presence.
+The most direct path to your true self is through mindfulness and meditation.
+These practices help you to find your true self by enabling you to come off autopilot, break out of your reactive conditioning, and cultivate a metacognitive state in which to experience your multidimensional being with full presence.
 These moments of self-revelation, of realising you are not contained by your conditioned personality self, are powerfully awakening, liberating, and healing.
-They release you from a lifetime of conditioning and reactivity and enable you to start living an authentic life in which you experience true fulfilment, wellness, and happiness.
+They release you from a lifetime of conditioning and reactivity and enable you to start living an authentic life filled with true fulfilment, wellness, and happiness.

 Your personality can be shaped by your reactive mind to give you a reactive ego, or it can be shaped by the mindful experience of your true self to give you a personality that embodies your authentic values and holds the light of your true self.
-By committing to your authentic self-development and the practice of mindfulness and meditation, you can shape your personality to reflect your true self.
-Even with a reactive ego self (which most of us have), you can still reshape your personality with the practice of mindfulness.
-The result is a personality that becomes more and more authentic in the context of your true self.
-This is when you are being your true self and are living authentically.
+By committing to your authentic self-development and the practice of mindfulness and meditation, you can reshape your personality to reflect your true self.

-In summary, to find your true self, first develop a mindfulness practice so you learn to control your attention, strengthen your centre, and build metacognitive states to facilitate being present to your true self.
-You can then work with meditation and visualisation as tools for finding and being present to your true self.
-However, it is ideal for you to also work on your self-development to release ego patterning and clear the way for embodying your true self and living with greater authenticity.
-To assist with your mindfulness-based self-development, book a one-on-oneĀ Guidance Call with me and we can begin the process together.
+In summary, to find your true self, first develop a mindfulness practice so you learn to control your attention, strengthen your centre, and build metacognitive states that facilitate being present to your true self.
+You can then use meditation and visualisation as tools to connect with and embody your true self.
+However, it is ideal for you to also work on your self-development to release ego patterning and clear the way for embodying your true self more fully.
+To support your mindfulness-based self-development, book a one-on-one Guidance Call with me and we can begin this transformative process together.

 Integrating Your Personality with Your True Self

-The integration of the personality with the true self is the essence of authentic living and is the core teaching of my work.
+The integration of your personality with your true self is essential to authentic living and is the core teaching of my work.
 As a key process of self-development, it begins when you learn to practise mindfulness and meditation to consciously direct your attention upon your experience in the present moment, without reactivity or judgement.
 This enables you to drop through the spaces between your thoughts so that you can find your true self waiting for you, which exists behind your thoughts, emotions, roles, and behaviour.
-To learn more about the process of doing this, I encourage you to read my post Finding Your True Self and to practise my Meditation to Find Your True Self and my Visualisation to Find Your True Self.
+To learn more about this process, I encourage you to read my post Finding Your True Self and to practise my Meditation to Find Your True Self and my Visualisation to Find Your True Self.

-Once you have established a conscious centre of awareness aligned to your true self through the practice of mindfulness and meditation, that centre can then become the new centre of your personality to ground your authenticity.
+Once you have established a conscious centre of awareness aligned to your true self through mindfulness and meditation, that centre can serve as the foundation for your your personality, grounding your authenticity.
 This means that your personality can begin to integrate with your true self by expressing your true self through it.
-You can do this by uncovering your authentic values as guiding principles for staying true to who you really are, and then honouring these by actively basing your decisions upon them.
-You can also use self-inquiryĀ to expose the reactive, inauthentic patterns of your mind, including your shadow aspects, andĀ transform these patterns within the greater perspective of your true self.
-By doing so, you gain the power to break free from the worldly things that trap you in reactivity, and release your conformity bias.
-For those more experienced with meditation, you can work on Activating Your Light Body.
+One way you can do this is by uncovering your authentic values as guiding principles for staying true to who you really are, and then honouring these values by actively basing your decisions upon them.
+You can also use self-inquiry to identify the reactive, inauthentic patterns in your mind, including your shadow aspects, and transform these patterns within the greater perspective of your true self.
+By doing so, you gain the power to break free from the worldly things that trap you in reactivity and release your conformity bias.
+For those more experienced with meditation, you can also work on Activating Your Light Body.
 Most of all, the practice of simply staying present to your true self, and extending this presence into your personality, will provide a context to start transforming all of your personality experience into authenticity.

 Your True Self and the Whole